shakibamoshiri/rinp/README.md

 <h1 id="screenshot" align="center">screenshot</h1>
 <br>

-Here is a screen-shot of running **10** `sleep` commands at the same time.
-One of them is failed and others are succeed.
+Here is a screen-shot of running **10** `sleep` commands simultaneously.
+One of them is failed and others are succeeded.
 <br>
 <br>
 <a href="https://github.com/k-five/rinp">